Moving an Elderly Parent Into Your Home: What to Know

 • Communication: Using baby monitors or walkie-talkies may boost communication while preserving privacy.
 A baby monitor enables you to hear your parent call for assistance, while a walkie-talkie allows you to have two-way conversations without leaving the room.

 • Intimacy: Consider setting boundaries on intimate relationships.
-Is it okay for Mom and her lover to cuddle in the living room?
-Can your Dad's girlfriend spend the night, or do they need to find another place to stay?
+Is it OK for Mom and her lover to cuddle in the living room?
+Can your dad's girlfriend spend the night, or do they need to find another place to stay?

 The Tax Implications of Having a Parent Live with You